zowe/docs-site/docs/extend/extend-apiml/api-mediation-onboard-rest-service-direct-eureka-call.md

 ## Sending a heartbeat to API Meditation Layer Discovery Service

-After registration, a service must send a heartbeat periodically to the Discovery Service to indicate that the service is available.
+After registration, it is necessary that a service sends a heartbeat periodically to the Discovery Service to indicate that the service is available.
 When the Discovery Service does not receive a heartbeat, the service instance is deleted from the Discovery Service.

 **Note:** We recommend that the interval for the heartbeat is no more than 30 seconds.